Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Results

 \section{Results}

-We evaluate robustness to $12$ image transformations shown in Fig.~\ref{fig:paradigm} (see Supplement for details).
+We evaluate robustness to $12$ image transformations shown in Fig.~\ref{fig:paradigm} (see Appendix~\ref{app:transformations} for details).
 These are grouped in four transformation types: color (gray-scale and color rotation), geometric (thinning and rotation), convolutional (blur, high-pass and horizontal, vertical filtering and contrast inversion) and noise (white and salt \& pepper).
-Our choice of transformations was motivated by studies showing that DCNNs are robust to them when they are included in the training set~\cite{NIPS2018_7982}.
+Our choice of transformations was motivated by studies showing that DCNNs are robust to them when they are included in the training set~\citep{NIPS2018_7982}.

-To ensure that our results are not dataset- or architecture-dependent, we evaluate AlexNet~\cite{krizhevsky2012imagenet} in the FaceScrub dataset~\cite{ng2014data} and ResNet-18~\cite{he2016deep} in the ImageNet dataset~\cite{deng2009imagenet} (see Supplement).
-In ImageNet we only evaluate four transformations (blur, high-pass filtering, white noise and salt \& pepper noise) as some of the other transformations are already present in the training set and can not be excluded (note that in ImageNet objects appear at different orientations, sizes, contrasts and colors).
-We use the loss function, regularizers, optimizer and other hyperparameter choices reported in the literature, except for the learning rates that are tuned for each experiment (see Supplement).
+To ensure that our results are not dataset- or architecture-dependent, we evaluate AlexNet~\citep{krizhevsky2012imagenet} in the FaceScrub dataset~\citep{ng2014data} and ResNet-18~\citep{he2016deep} in the ImageNet dataset~\citep{deng2009imagenet}.
+In ImageNet we only evaluate four transformations (blur, high-pass filtering, white noise and salt \& pepper noise) as some other transformations are already present in the training set and can not be excluded (note that in ImageNet objects appear at different orientations, sizes, contrasts and colors).
+We use the loss function, regularizers, optimizer and other hyperparameter choices reported in the literature, except for the learning rates that are tuned for each experiment (see Appendix~\ref{app:dataset} for more details).